 Do you offer laundry service during the retreat?

 We have a washing station where you can hand wash and sundry your laundry.
 We provide all materials (including soap).
 We recommend getting your clothes washed in town before you come on retreat with us.
 We have a full retreat schedule and it is one less thing to think about.
 Please note that during the rainy season it can take longer for your laundry to dry.

 Do the rooms come equipped with fans or A/C?

+After popular demand we have just added 2 new A/C mini suites featuring their own private patio area, allowing for the perfect self reflection in a cool way.
 All of our rooms come with a fan and a mosquito net.
-None of our rooms are equipped with A/C. Our rooms and huts are built with natural materials and we are surrounded by trees and nature, so it stays naturally cool throughout the year.
+Our rooms and huts are built with natural materials and we are surrounded by trees and nature, so it stays naturally cool throughout the year.

 Do any rooms have private bathrooms?

 All of our bathrooms are shared.